 If there should be an occasion when you feel your concern is not being adequately addressed by the above named people then you can list your complaint with the Governors and follow the formal procedures which are set out in the School Complaint Policy.

 HOW DOES THE GOVERNING BODY INVOLVE OTHER ORGANISATIONS AND SERVICES (E.G. HELATH, SOCIAL CARE, LOCAL AUTHORITY SUPPORT SERVICES AND VOLUNTARY ORGANISATIONS) IN MEETING THE NEEDS OF PUPILS WITH SPECIAL EDUCATIONAL NEEDS AND SUPPORTING THE FAMILIES OF SUCH PUPILS?

-The SEN Link governor, Mr. Alvares, meets annually with the SENCO.
+The SEN Link governor, meets annually with the SENCO.
 During these monitoring visits the different agencies accessed are discussed (individual pupils are not named); the head teacher reports once per term to the governing Body where these issues are discussed.

 HOW DOES THE SCHOOL SEEK TO SIGNPOST ORGANISATIONS, SERVICES ETC. WHO CAN PROVIDE ADDITIONAL SUPPORT TO PARENTS/CARERS/YOUNG PEOPLE?

 This is mainly organised by the SENCO who works closely with other organisations, including the school nurse.
 We have very positive home/school links and we are able to signpost parents to organisations such as Sure Start and APTCOO.